ian-dot/W9/README.md

   * [Contributing](#contributing)
   ---
   ## Installation
-  node index.js
+  run node index.js in your terminal.
   ---
   ## Usage
   homework
   ---
-  ## License

   ## License
   The license used for this project: MIT
   ---
   ## Credits
   1 Contributors